 Independent Bank is a party or by which IBT or Independent Bank is bound (a) that obligate or would reasonably be expected to obligate IBT or Independent Bank for an amount in excess of \$10,000 over the entire term of any such agreement or (b) that are related or of a similar nature and that in the aggregate obligate or would reasonably be expected to obligate IBT or Independent Bank for an amount in excess of \$10,000 over the entire term of such related contracts, in the case of each of foregoing (a) and (b) that are not terminable by IBT or Independent Bank, as the case may be, on thirty (30) days' or less notice without the payment by IBT or Independent Bank of any termination fee, liquidated damages, forfeited pre-paid expense, or similar cost related to such termination (collectively, the "Contracts").
 IBT has delivered to VHI true and correct copies of all Contracts.
-For the purposes of this Agreement, the Contracts shall not include loans made by, repurchase agreements made by, spot foreign exchange transactions of, bankers acceptances of or deposits by, Independent Bank is in excess of \$10,000.
+For the purposes of this Agreement, the Contracts shall not include loans made by, repurchase agreements made by, spot foreign exchange transactions of, bankers acceptances of or deposits by, Independent Bank, but do include unfunded loan commitments and letters of credit issued by Independent Bank where the borrowers' total direct and indirect indebtedness to Independent Bank is in excess of \$10,000.
 Except as set forth in Confidential Schedule 3.11, no participations or loans have been sold that have buy back, recourse or guaranty provisions that create contingent or direct liabilities of Independent Bank.
-IBT and Independent Bank is named as lessee, such party is the owner and holder of all the leasehold estates or other rights and interest purported to be granted by such instruments, in each case free and clear of any lessee-granted Liens (including Tax Liens), assignments or charges whatsoever except as established by the lease or applicable Law.
-IBT and Independent Bank enjoy peaceful and undisturbed possession under all leases under which they are currently operating.
+IBT and Independent Bank have not received any written notice of material default under or material noncompliance with any Contract.
+For each lease in which IBT or Independent Bank is named as lessee, such party is the owner and holder of all the leasehold estates or other rights and interest purported to be granted by such instruments, in each case free and clear of any lessee-granted Liens (including Tax Liens), assignments or charges whatsoever except as established by the lease or applicable Law.
+IBT and Independent Bank enjoy peacefu